stsully/oci-session-manager/README.md

 # OCI Sesssion Manager
-OCI session manager is a tool to manage OCI token authentication sessions.
+OCI session manager is a menubar tool to manage OCI token authentication sessions.

 I've noticed that auth sessions typically expire after about an hour.
 I got tired of manually doing a session authenticate command several times a day.
 This utility puts an icon in your menubar using [Xbar](https://github.com/matryer/xbar)